yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_readme.txt

     - Import (a single) File back into LocalStorage.
 Encrypts a file of your choosing and puts it into LocalStorage/safe/TMP...
     - Allows User to Add/Change/Delete Settings/Prefs >> key/value in config.dict or LocalStorage() (./safe/settings)
     - Edit/Change/Delete an Object's Parameter keys (this can change data in your dataset/database directly)
-    - Remove Int/Ext Files from File-list.
-        >> External locations > Edits config.dict to remove references to external files for File/open - AND ALLOWS YOU TO DELETE THE FILES TOO
-        >> Default / Internal locations > ALLOWS YOU TO DELETE THE Dataset from disk (this then removes it from the File/Open menu)
     - Clone Dataset's structure (purge transactional data) - Copy dataset keeping structures, purging all transactional data.
     - Call Save Trunk File option....
 Immediately flushes all in memory changes to disk, including your dataset (rather than wait for restart)
     - Force a refresh/PUSH of your local dataset to Sync.
 Push new Sync data (and rebuild remote copies).
 Use carefully!